HOW HOMELESS COURT WORKS

 WEEK TWO - Counseling

-The assigned defense attorney meets with each participant one week before the court hearing to counsel, review and prepare the cases.
+The assigned defense attorney meets with the Participant in the community at the designated location (either VVSD or Father Joe's) one week before the court hearing to go over the eligible cases, review the potential resolutions, and discuss options.

 WEEK THREE - Graduation!

-Court personnel travel to the homeless service agency for an official hearing of participants’ cases.
+Court personnel travel to the homeless service agency location (either VVSD or Father Joe's) for an official hearing of Participants’ cases.

 Nearly 2000 participants resolved more than 7000 cases in the HCP from 2009 to 2012.